9789915109/Credit-Card-Customer-Segmentation-Default-Risk-Analysis/README.md

 - Target high-adoption cities with personalized card campaigns and cross-selling strategies.
-- Reward high-value customers by providing limit enhancement and charge waiver --Monitor customers with multiple existing loans as a potentially higher-risk segment.
+- Reward high-value customers by providing limit enhancement and charge waiver
+- Monitor customers with multiple existing loans as a potentially higher-risk segment.
---Strengthen credit assessment for customers with weaker CIBIL profiles who meet eligibility criteria.
+- Strengthen credit assessment for customers with weaker CIBIL profiles who meet eligibility criteria.

 ---